chiangs/waffle-chart/README.md

   <img src="/assets/waffle.svg?sanitize=true" alt="waffle chart" width="300">
 </p>

-So let's improve your dashboard of hard-to-read pie charts that are insufficient in truly representing proportions.

-This is a zero-dependency waffle chart built with React, Typescript & Vite.
+This is a zero-dependency library built with React, Typescript & Vite.

 No `D3` only `HTML`, `CSS`, and `JS/TS`.